Dudson 18 Magazine

 So, what was my involvement?
 In short, for me this was all about the writing.
 It demanded a different style.
-It gave me a chance to show that I can really write, when freed from the constraints of corporate or product copy.
+It gave me a chance to show that I can really write, especially once free from the constraints of corporate or product copy.

 How did it work?